sttp-book/sttp-book/chapters/getting-started/test-automation.md

 In the test code above, we create the `roman` object four times.
 Having a fresh clean instance of an object for each test method is a good idea, as we do not want "objects that might be already dirty" (and thus, being the cause for the test to fail, and not because there was a bug in the code) in our test.
 However, having duplicated code is not desirable.
 The problem with duplicated test code is the same as in production code: if there is a change to be made, the change has to be made in all the points where the duplicated code exists.

-In this example, we could try to isolate the line of code responsible for creating the class under test.
+In this example, in order to reduce some duplication, we could try to isolate the line of code responsible for creating the class under test.
 To that aim, we can use the `@BeforeEach` feature that JUnit provides.
 JUnit runs methods that are annotated with `@BeforeEach` before every test method.